 - Oh and we also see planes flying regularly…this certainly fuels your imagination!

 My small relocation of only about 50km at most has brought about the endless benefits to my life, soul, family and clients; and all this only in a span of less than 12 months.
-And so if an ordinary individual like me can enjoy such boundless praise from one tiny move, imagine what it can do for Indonesia and her loyal 260.63 million citizens when maestro Jokowi’s 2,000km relocation plan turns into reality.
+And so if an ordinary individual like me can enjoy such boundless praise from one tiny move, imagine what it can do for Indonesia and her loyal 260.63 million citizens when maestro Jokowi’s 2,000km relocation plan becomes a reality.

 The world had better watch out!